ChasePlank/Fruit-Jump/README.md

 ```

 Requires Java 17+ with JavaFX 17+ on the module path (the shaded jar bundles JavaFX for Linux; on Windows/Mac use the source build below).
+release should let users play it immediately.
+Bound to be overhauled later

 **Controls:**
 - Arrow keys / WASD — move